kamranahmedse/developer-roadmap/storage/guides/developer-seniority.md

 * Most of the Junior developers just try to live up to the role and might leave work for a senior developer instead of at-least trying to take a stab at something.
 * They don't try to learn about the business side of the company and don't realize how management / sales / marketing / etc think and they don't realize how much rework, wasted effort, and end-user aggravation could be saved by getting to know the business domain.
 * They might be afraid to work on an unfamiliar codebase.
-* They don't take or are afraid to take initiatives.
+* They are afraid to take initiatives.
-* They don't participate in the discussions.
+* They don't participate in the team discussions.

 Being a Junior developer in the team is not necessarily a bad thing; since you are just starting, you are not expected to be a know-it-all person, however it is your responsibility to learn, gain experience, not get stuck with the "Junior" title and improve yourself.
 Here are a few tips for Junior developers to help move up the ladder of seniority:

+* Read a lot of code, not just code in the projects you work on, but reference / framework source code, open source.
+Perhaps even ask a subreddit for the language / tool about good examples to learn from.
+* Do the personal side-projects, share them with people, contribute to the opensource.
+Reach out to people for help - you will be surprised how much support you can get from the community.
+I still remember my first opensource project on GitHub from around 6 years ago which was a small PHP script (a library) that fetched details for a given address from Google's Geocoding API – the codebase was super messy, it did not have any tests, did not have any linters or sniffers, and it did not have any CI because I didn't know about any of this at that time.
+I am not sure how but one kind soul somehow found the project, forked it, refactored it, "modernized" it, added linting, code sniffing, added CI and opened the pull request.
+This one pull request taught me so many things that I might have never learned that fast on my own because I was still at college, working for a small service based company and doing just small websites all on my own without knowing what is right and what is not.
+This one PR on GitHub was my introduction to opensource and I owe everything to that.
+* Try to turn any feelings of inadequacy or imposter syndrome into energy to push yourself forward and increase your skills and knowledge.
 * All sorts of problems can be solved, if you work on them long enough.
-Do not give up if Stack Overflow doesn't have an answer.
+Do not give up if Stack Overflow or an issue on GitHub doesn't have an answer.
 * When given a problem to solve, try to identify the root cause and fix that instead of fixing the symptoms.
 And remember, not being able to reproduce means not solved.
+It is solved when you understand why it occurred and why it no longer does.
-* Understand that code is often ugly and weird for a reason other than incompetence.
+* Have respect for the code that was written before you.
+Be generous when passing judgement on the architecture or the design decisions made in the codebase.
+Understand that code is often ugly and weird for a reason other than incompetence.
 Learning to live with and thrive with legacy code is a great skill.
 Never assume anybody is stupid.
 Instead, figure out how these intelligent, well-intentioned and experienced people have come to a decision which is stupid now.
-* Try to turn any feelings of inadequacy or imposter syndrome into energy to push yourself forward and increase your skills and knowledge.
+Approach inheriting legacy code with an "opportunity mindset" rather than a complaining one.
 * It's okay to not know things.
 You don't need to be ashamed of not knowing things already.
 Ask however many questions that would allow you to work effectively.
-* Read a lot of code, not just code in the projects you work on, but reference/framework source code, open source.
-Perhaps even ask a subreddit for the language/tool about good examples to learn from.
+* Don't let yourself be limited by the job title that you have, keep working on your self improvement.
+* Do your homework, predict what’s coming down the pipe.
+Be involved in the team discussions, even if you are wrong you will learn something.
+* Learn about the domain that you are working with.
+Understand the product end-to-end as an end-user.
+Do not assume things, ask questins and get things cleared when in doubt.
+* Learn to communicate effectively - soft skills matter.
+Learn how to write good emails, how to present your work, how to phrase your questions in a thoughtful manner.
+* Sit with the senior developers, watch them work, find a mentor.
+Get a hold of your ego and be humble enough to take lessons from experienced people.
+* Don't just blindly follow the advice of "experts", take it with a grain of salt.
+* Take some time to learn how to use a debugger.
+Debuggers areb quite beneficial when navigating new, undocumented or poorly documented codebase, or to debug weird issues.
+* Avoid saying "it works on my machine" -- yes, I have heard that a lot.